Ikkyusan1/typeset-buddy/README.md

 This is the first part of the multi-bubble.
 // This line corresponds to the second part of the multi-bubble.
 ```
 - When a page doesn't contain any text, or at least, nothing to be typesetted, you can make the script skip it using one of the empty page keywords (one of these: blank, empty, no_text).
 Between brackets, as usual.
 It must the first text of the page.
-Meaning, you can add a whole essay after that, it won't be typesetted.
+Meaning, you can add a whole essay after that, it won't be taken into account.

 ### Styles and text type/placement